lucianoiam/guinda/README.md

 const knob = new Knob({min: 0, max: 1});
 ```

-It can be also imported as a module:
+It can be also imported as a module.
+Note that the module version is just a shim
+that loads the regular version and exports its classes.
+It makes use of the
+`export default await` construct which works on Firefox and Chrome but does not
+seem to work on Safari as of Jul '21.
 ```JavaScript
 import Awww from './awww-mod.js';